Be candid to yourself and others about what’s most important to you in a voyage.

 Make a list or document that states the hours a place, an attraction, and/or site so you’ll save time and data (instead of looking it up on your phone).

-Plan trips [out of the country] at least three months in advance (no matter how much money you have).
+Consider planning trips [out of the country] at least six weeks to three months in advance (no matter how much money you have).

 Try planning to go somewhere outside of high season.
 You’ll miss the crowds and gain more insight.